Complete Guide on HIPAA Compliance Training Requirements

 • Important HIPAA regulations – Learners get an overview of the content of the five Rules established by HHS since HIPAA came into effect, even though learners may not need to know about the Breach Notification Rule or Enforcement Rule.

-• HIPAA Omnibus Final Rule – Learners should know the Omnibus Final Rule because it gave patients more rights and raised the penalties for HIPAA violations.
-However, this Rule is more relevant to employees of business associates.
+• HIPAA Omnibus Final Rule – Learners should know the Omnibus Final Rule because it gives patients more rights and raises the penalties for HIPAA violations.
+However, this rule is more relevant to employees and business associates.

 • HIPAA Privacy Rule basics – A necessary component of any HIPAA training program, learners must understand the Privacy Rule and which uses and disclosures of PHI it allows.